Myth and Mastery

 It began with a feeling, balanced on a landing where footsteps rarely fall, as though the building was keeping something back.

-Over time, I started to notice what buildings remember and how they embody emotional architecture.
+Over time, I started to notice what buildings remember and how they embody lived architecture.
 The way they absorb presence.
 The way silence lingers longer in some rooms.

 Myth and Mastery was born from those observations.
 Not to fix, preach, or perform, but to trace the quiet structures that hold us and to engage in storytelling that names what usually goes unnamed.